cblanquera/mcp/docs/documenting/Documentation-Style-Guide.md

 ❌ No empty lines between headers and document blocks
 ```

-> Labels should also be separated by an empty line.
+> Labels must also be separated by an empty line.

 Try not to go passed 3 levels of topics.
 For example `1.2.1.1.` implies the 4th topic level.
 When thinking about creating a fourth topic level consider simply bolding *(like a label)* instead.